 Sponsored posts include 1-2 links to the sponsor’s website along with contextually relevant information about their product/service.
 Despite being sponsored (we’ll always tell you when they are), these posts are almost always written by us and always include our honest views and opinions on the subject at hand.

 This is our favourite income stream, as it allows us to do what we love (i.e. travel), while creating content and sharing our experience with a brand along the way.

-While freelance writing was the biggest source of income for us in our first year of travel blogging, it has recently taken a back seat in our income sources.
-Freelance writing (at least the type of ghost writing that we’ve done in the past) does not pays well at all and these days and we are finding it harder and harder to compete with freelancers willing to write 500+ word articles for under $50.
+While freelance writing was the biggest source of income for us in our first few years of travel blogging, it has since taken a back seat in our income sources.
+Freelance writing (at least the type of ghostwriting that we’ve done in the past) does not pay well at all and these days and we are finding it harder and harder to compete with freelancers willing to write 500+ word articles for under $50.

-Wondering how on earth are we able to sustain our lifestyle when the above mentioned income streams don’t make us more than $10,000-$15,000 a year combined?
+Wondering how on earth are we able to sustain our lifestyle when the above-mentioned income streams don’t make us more than $10,000-$15,000 a year combined?
 The truth is that while travel blogging and income streams directly associated with it has earned us a significant amount of money over the last 2 years, they are NOT our only income streams.